Atiye-dl/CNN/README.md

 # CNN
-Training a CNN and test it on different datasets
+Training a CNN and test it on different datasets based on python

 This dataset consists of 10 classes from 10 different animal species.
 70% of the dataset is for training, 10% for validation, and 20% for testing.